-Staff are all members of The their careers Chartered Association of Building through the co Engineers (CABE) policy for Success
+Staff are all members of The encouraged to move forward with regulations.
+Chartered Association of Building Engineers (CABE)

-Our graduate surveyors are working towards membership of RICS or CABE and have completed honours degrees.
+Our graduate surveyors are working towards membership of RICS or CABE completed and have honours degrees.

-Although our surveying staff are well gualified, it is necessary to ensure all our surveyors are provided with regular training and continuing professional development.
-We identify general training needs during staff appraisals.
+Although our surveying staff are well qualified, it is necessary to ensure all our surveyors are provided with regular training and continuing professional development.
+We identify general training needs during using internal PRD and the LABSS Competency Assessment Scheme.
 Staff who are professional members of CABE require to undertake regular CPD (Continuous Professional Development) throughout the year.
-One of our Senior Surveyor is our CPD co-ordinator and seeks out suitable CPD events for all staff to attend.
+One of our Senior Surveyors is our CPD co-ordinator and seeks out suitable CPD events for all staff to attend.